wentallout/cult-hunter/README.md

 ![donguri-devil-may-cry-v (1)](https://github.com/wentallout/cult-hunter/assets/76118931/a873ef9e-e62d-4213-aa5c-ff8bdf4b020c)

-Humans can easily count 1,2,3,4 and tap the table using that rhythm.
-Now what happens when you count in your head and do 2 different things at the same time?
-You're adding load to your brain.
+Let's be real here, humans are not meant to multi-task, especially when they're playing video games to relieve stress.

 This is a known problems in DMC5.
 Here's why:
-- You have to hold too many buttons to do one simple thing.
+- In Devil May Cry, you have to hold too many buttons to do one simple thing.
 EX: Stinger is a sword thrust move you can do by `HOLD SHIFT` + `W` + `LEFT MOUSE`.
 These **holding inputs** will really add up and mess with your head when you have to do long combos.
-- Most of these inputs were designed for controllers, not keyboards and mouse.
+- Most of the game inputs were designed for controllers, not for keyboards and mouse.
+I'm trying to make a PC game here. => Platform problems
-- You drop your combo immediately if you don't press the correct follow-up attack
+- You drop your combo immediately if you don't press the correct follow-up attack => Timing and memory problems

 => **SOLUTION**: just make sure all inputs are limited to `TAP`, tap 2 times, tap 3 times, tap 4 times, don't hold anything, don't combine anything.
 Make sure all attacks can link together.
 Gamers have limited memory.